vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 month worship of Gauri with one of twelve names, viz.
 Gauri, Kāli, Umā, Bhadrā, Durgā, Kānti, Sarasvati, Mangalā, Vaiṣṇavi, Lakṣmi, Sivā, Nārāyani; he would go to heaven; or worship the Ardhanāriśvara form of Maheśvara; he would suffer no separation from his wife; or worship an image of Harihara with one name each month out of the twelve from Keśava to Damodara; HV I. 477-478 (from Bhav.), KKV

 55-56.
-Namadvādasi-begin on Mārg. śu.
+Namadvādaśi-begin on Mārg. śu.
 12; fast on that day; tithi.

 vrata; he should take one of the twelve names of Vispu, viza Nārāyaṇa in Mārg. and P., Madhava in M. and so on up to Damodara in K.; donate at year's end a cow with calf, sandals, garments &c. to twelve brāhmaṇas; goes to Viṣṇu: